 Even though Users are prohibited from doing so, people may provide information, or otherwise behave, in a way that is unreliable, misleading or even illegal.
 Further, you should note that people may not necessarily be who they say they are.

-11 Intellectual Property.
-You acknowledge that all copyright, trade marks, and other intellectual property rights in and relating to the Game Service (including the Software and other content that we make available) are owned by Usborne or its licensors.
+You acknowledge that all copyright, trademarks, and other intellectual property rights in and relating to the Game Service (including the Media and other content that we make available) are owned by TYM Ltd or its licensors.
 These rights protect all of the games you see on the Game Service, including the graphics of those games, their structure, gameplay and their “look and feel”.
 It is easy to copy material which appears on web-sites, but this does not mean it is legal.
 Therefore, no-one may copy, distribute, communicate to the public or create any derivative work from the Game Service, or any part of the games or other material which is found on the Game Service unless properly licensed to do so by us.

 By submitting any material to the content to the Game Service, you: